Often called Chickpea Porridge, this dish is not a porridge in the traditional sense, nor a custard. It is a South

-The difference is that the flour is chickpea flour, or besan.
-It makes all of the difference.
-Add some saffron, sugar, cardamom, cashews and maybe some dried or fresh fruit and you have something sent directly from the inner worlds, I am sure.
-AND it is made in under 10 minutes.
+The recipe is simple.
+Take some chickpea flour.
+Add some saffron, sugar, cardamom, cashews and maybe some dried or fresh fruit and you have something sent directly from heaven, I am sure.
+And it is made in under 10 minutes.
 True instant food.

-So far I have made this for dessert.
-It would also be great for breakfast.
-But I anticipate that I will find lots of uses for it, as it can form a replacement for egg custard in lots of recipes.
+This is a dessert, but it would also be great for breakfast.
+It can form a replacement for egg custard in lots of recipes.
 Imagine it layered trifle like with fresh fruit.

 I like to call this dish a custard, despite being a payasam.

 Serves: 1 person

 200 ml milk

 1 – 2 Tblspn sugar or jaggery

 0.5 tspn cardamom powder, or seeds from 2 or 3 cardamom pods